ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ---

-:::{card} Attach a Single Sparkle to Instances.
+:::{card} Attach a Single Sprinkle to Instances.
 - From one, create many.

 | Command |